- Understanding the Relationship between GRIN and Your Email Carrier

 Too many GRIN first time users try to quickly outreach influencers in mass and are surprised when their emails are returned with the message "There was a problem delivering your message to..." and "Your message to...has been blocked", which could be the beginning indications that your emails are being marked as spam.

-Use the following best practices to help build reputation with your email address to improve deliverability:
+Use the following best practices to help build a reputation with your email address to improve deliverability:

 Warm up your Email